OpsCompass/docs/install/manual_azure_install.md

 ## Minimum Requirements:

 1. Azure AD Global Admin to authorize the `opscompass` Enterprise Application (service principal)
-1. Owner Role or Write Role Permission on Monitored Subscriptions
+1. Contributor with Policy-Contributor Role (or an Owner Role) on the desired subscription(s).

 	* Write Role Assignments